Perspectives (September 2016)

 I just heard a story about how environment and lifestyle affect health.
-A presenter described driving an hour each way to work for a year.
+A presenter described driving an hour each way to work for a year visit this website.
 She gained 20 pounds.
 Then she lost 40 pounds in a year – without changing her eating habits.
 Sounds like an ad for weight loss drugs!
 How did she do it?

 She moved to Japan for a year.
 She walked, biked and took buses every day.
 Not only did she lose the 20 pounds she had gained, she lost another 20.
 And all the Americans in her group lost a lot of weight – because they all used active transportation daily.

 This anecdote was told at a recent annual meeting of municipal grantees of John Rex Endowment’s Wake County Healthy Communities grants, where we heard more about Health in All Policies (HIAP) – key in AHA’s work over the last year.
 Active Living by Design brought in ChangeLab Solutions.
 AHA is glad to be part of this work.